-- 21.1.
-Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation. - 21.2.
-The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the Academy day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities'. - 21.3.
-Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage. - 21.4 The Academy will ensure that the relevant personal information will be kept for each pupil including two emergency contact details where possible. - 21.5 Staff will monitor pupils who do not attend the Academy on the agreed date and will notify the LA at the earliest date.

-22. Online Safety

 - 22.1.
+Attendance, absence and exclusions are closely monitored in line with our attendance policy.
+A child going missing from education is a potential indicator of abuse and neglect, including serious crime and sexual abuse /exploitation. - 22.2.
+The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the Academy day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities.' - 22.3.
+Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage. - 22.4 The Academy will ensure that the relevant personal information will be kept for each pupil including two emergency contact details where possible. - 22.5 Staff will monitor pupils who do not attend the Academy on the agreed date and will notify the LA at the earliest date.

+23. Online Safety

-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, Twitter, Instagram, Snapchat etc. - 22.2.
+- 23.1.
+Our pupils increasingly use electronic equipment on a daily basis to access the internet for education and social purposes as well as to share content and images via social media sites such as Facebook, Twitter, Instagram, Snapchat etc. - 23.2.
 Unfortunately, some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to- face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders.

-- 22.3.
-The Academy will ensure that suitable filtering systems are in place to prevent pupils from accessing inappropriate content in accordance with our online safety policy. - 22.4.
+We also recognise that abuse may take place concurrently online and in daily life. - 23.3.
+The academy will ensure that suitable filtering systems are in place to prevent pupils from accessing inappropriate content in accordance with our online safety policy. - 23.4.
 This academy has an online safety policy which explains how we try to keep pupils safe in Academy and how we respond to online safety incidents (See flowchart, Appendix 7).
-ALL Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated. - 22.5 The use of mobile phones by staff is closely monitored by the Academy in accordance with the code of conduct.
+ALL Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated. - 23.5 The use of mobile phones by staff is closely monitored by the Academy in accordance with the Trust code of conduct.

-The Academy online safety coordinator is: Mrs Suki Pascoe
+The Academy online safety coordinator is:

-23. Peer on Peer Abuse
+24. Peer on Peer Abuse